 Overnight icon Overnight: El Museo Hotel Boutique Or Similar, La Paz

 Day 3 - Drive to Copacabana, 3,850m/12,631ft - 4-5 hours.
-With visit to Tiwanku en route.
+With visit to Tiwanaku en route.

 In the morning you will drive to Copacabana which takes around 4 hours.
-On the way you will visit Tiwanku, a Pre-Columbian archaeological site.
+On the way you will visit Tiwanaku, a Pre-Columbian archaeological site.
 This is a huge complex with ruins of monumental structures and megalithic blocks covering 4 square kilometres.

 Later, you will continue to Copacabana, a town overlooking the west, Peruvian, shores of Titicaca.
 Copacabana.
 There is the belief that the name is derived from the Aymara words "kota kahuana", meaning "view of the lake."
-Nevertheless, the social scientist Mario Montaño Aragón, found in the "archives of Indias" in Sevilla, Spain, a completely different history: "Kotakawana" is the god of fertility in ancient Andean mythology, the equivalent to the classical Greek goddess Aphrodite or the Roman Venus.
+Nevertheless, the social scientist Mario Montaño Aragón, found in the "archives of Indias" in Sevilla, Spain, a completely different history: "Kotakawana" is the god of fertility in ancient Andean mythology, the equivalent to the classical Greek goddaess Aphrodite or the Roman Venus.
 This god is androgynous and lives in the lake, and his court consists of creatures (male and female) that are represented in colonial sculptures and in Catholic churches.

 Overnight icon Overnight: Hotel Gloria Or Similar, Casablanca